Scriptvoyager/gravity-forms-character-counter/README.md

 6. Save the form and publish it.

-With "Gravity Forms Character Counter," creating and managing forms on your WordPress website becomes even more straightforward and effective.
+With "Character Counter for Gravity Forms," creating and managing forms on your WordPress website becomes even more straightforward and effective.
 You can effortlessly monitor character counts without restricting user input.
 This is especially useful when you simply need guidance for text lengths in your forms, such as for comments, reviews, or feedback.